yoyosource/BOTC-HomeBrew/Minion/README.md

 Each day, before nominations, you may publicly choose a player (not yourself): they die.
 If executed, you only die if you lose roshambo.

 ## ![](Reanimator/.image_big.png) [Reanimator](Reanimator)
-Once per game at night*, choose a non demon dead player; they are resurrected.
-If they are not "mad" that their team is winning, they and another player might be executed.
+Once per game at night*, choose a dead player (not a Demon); they are resurrected.
+While alive, if they are not "mad" that their team is winning, or they and another player might be executed.

 ## ![](Seer/.image_big.png) [Seer](Seer)
 Each night* chose a good player; they chose life or death.
 If they chose life, the demon learns who the Storyteller thinks is the best kill.

 ## ![](Thug/.image_big.png) [Thug](Thug)
-Each night, choose a player and a potion; they are "mad" that they are holding that type of potion or they might receive one.
+Each night, choose a player and a potion; tomorrow they are "mad" that they are holding it or they might receive it.